olup/fiftythree/README.md

+# Fiftythree client app

+## Getting started

+Clone repo with `git clone https://github.com/olup/fiftythree.git`

+Cd to the directory and then install deps with `npm install`

+Then, you can start the server with `npm start`

+Make sure that the apiHost in the config file points to you development server (default : http://localhost:5050)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>